ryk5/rl4cu/README.md

 - [ ] switch lora → full fine-tune with deepspeed zero-3 on modal (4-8x h100)
 - [ ] final kernelbench eval on all 3 levels, maybe submit to kernelsseum leaderboard
 - [ ] ablations — single vs multi-turn, reward shaping variants, with/without efficiency reward
+- [ ] see if my thing is actually any good lmao